 Hive Splitting Day

 Today was one of those days where I was excited and nervous all at the same time, it was the day I had decided to split our overwintered bee hive into two bee hives.
 For the last couple of months I’ve been watching the hive on warm sunny days, and I have been seeing a lot of activity.
 This is a good sign that the hive is strong and has a good population of bees.
 Last week I did my first hive inspection of the year.
 There were a few reasons for the inspection.
-One was to make sure there was enough honey and pollen in the hive and that they did not need any supplemental feeding to get them through to the start of the peak flowering season in about a month from now.
+One was to make sure there was enough honey and pollen in the hive and that they did not need any supplemental feeding to get them through until more flowers start blooming in about a month from now.
 Another reason for the inspection was to make sure the colony was “queenright” which means that the queen is laying eggs in a nice tight pattern and that there are all stages of developing bees (eggs, larvae, and capped brood) present in the hive.
-And yet another reason for the inspection was to make sure that there was enough room in the hive for the queen to lay her eggs and for the worker bees to bring in and store pollen and honey.
+One last reason for the inspection was to make sure that there was enough room in the hive for the queen to lay her eggs and for the worker bees to bring in and store pollen and honey.
 So as you can see, it was quite a long to-do list I had for the first inspection of the year.

 Fast forward a week and it was time for the next inspection.
 In the last week I had been seeing posts about bee swarms happening, and since the two top boxes in the hive had appeared quite full and I had been seeing lots of activity outside of our hive I was prepared to split the hive based on what we saw during today’s inspection.
 The queen and the rest of the bees typically move up in the hive as the lower boxes become full of brood and honey.
 They will also backfill the empty comb as bees hatch and honey is eaten, but once the hive becomes too full for them to go about their business of raising more bees, a swarm is inevitable.
 Rather than risk losing half or more of our bee colony to a swarm, I had decided that if the lowest hive box was as full as the upper two boxes had been, it was time to split the hive in order to hopefully prevent them from swarming.